 - 1. Appropriate processes of admission are in operation. - 2.
 Prospective students receive full and clear information about admission criteria and procedures. - 3.
 Students are extremely satisfied with the support they receive from programme staff. - 4.
 Academic qualifications held by candidates are appropriately recognised by the Cyprus NARIC authority. - 5.
-Student certification is appropriately organized and implemented and monitoring of progress throughout the doctorate clearly articulated...
+Student certification is appropriately organized and implemented.